pyinfra-dev/pyinfra/docs/index.rst

 .. compound::
     :doc:`getting-started`
-        A quickstart guide introducing the basics of ``pyinfra``.
         Start here!
+The quickest way to learn the basics of pyinfra and get started.

 .. compound::
     :doc:`using-operations`